Quick Start: Webinars

 Background - Adding Trust to the Internet

 The goals of trusted identity and control over your own data has created an urgency to change how our data—data we (should) own—is handled.
-Self-Sovereign Identity (SSI) is a promising approach to decentralize the handling of personal data that gives the control of that data back to us, where it belongs.
-SSI enables a higher level of trust on the Internet by providing mechanisms that enable verifiable identification of parties to a transaction, reducing the need for high-cost, in person mechanisms to establish trust.
-With SSI, people can’t pretend to be you simply be showing that know things about you (your name, address, user id, password, etc.).
+Self-sovereign identity (SSI) is a promising approach to decentralize the handling of personal data that gives users back control of their data, where it belongs.
+SSI further enables a higher level of trust on the Internet by providing mechanisms that enable verifiable identification of parties to a transaction, reducing the need for high-cost, in person mechanisms to establish trust.
+With SSI, people can’t pretend to be you simply by showing they know things about you (your name, address, user id, password, etc.).

-The Verifiable Organization Network (VON) project is particularly interested in the trust attribute of the SSI approach.
-We aim to create a trusted digital network of verifiable data about organizations which is globally connected, interoperable, secure, and easy to join.
-We believe the novel capabilities of distributed ledger based Self-Sovereign Identity ecosystems to provide increased levels of trust for online transactions will foster economic activity for BC companies locally and across the globe.
+The VON project is particularly focused on bootstrapping the trust attribute of the SSI approach for organizational entities.
+We aim to create a trusted digital network of verifiable data about organizations, which is globally connected, interoperable, secure, and easy to join.
+We believe the novel capabilities of distributed ledger based, self-sovereign identity ecosystems to provide increased levels of trust for online transactions will foster economic activity for BC companies locally and across the globe.

-The particular strategy we are putting into action is similar to the one which was deployed by Facebook.
-TheFaceBook at Harvard used a very clever network effect to bootstrap the new world of Social Networks.
-Mark Zuckerberg pre-loaded TheFacebook with accounts that provided a core of users with one common attribute (they went to Harvard).
-This one steps triggered a network effect, magnifying the subsequent actions of users and resulting in the ever-faster growth of TheFaceBook’s, and ultimately, Facebook’s, social network.
+The particular strategy we are putting into action is similar to the one that was deployed by Facebook.
+TheFaceBook at Harvard used a clever network effect to bootstrap the new world of Social Networks.
+Mark Zuckerberg pre-loaded TheFacebook (circa 2004) with accounts that provided a core of users sharing a single common attribute—they went to Harvard.
+This one step triggered a network effect, magnifying the subsequent actions of users and resulting in the ever-faster growth of TheFaceBook’s, and ultimately, Facebook’s, social network.
 Without seeding the network, that growth may not have come.

-- Supply: Services don’t support Verifiable Credentials because there are no Organizations with their own SSI Digital Agents.
+- Supply: Services don’t supply verifiable credentials because there are no organizations with their own SSI digital wallet.

-- Demand: Organizations don’t have a need for their own SSI Digital Agents because there are no Services that support Verifiable Credentials.
+- Demand: Organizations don’t have their own SSI digital wallets because there are no services that supply verifiable credentials.

 Here’s a simple picture of the system:

 - In the middle, (The)OrgBook is a repository of public credentials issued by those services to OrgBook.

-- TheOrgBook’s repository of Credentials is web-searchable, listing organizations, Credentials and Credential details (claims)
+- (The)OrgBook’s repository of public credentials is web-searchable, listing organizations, credentials and credential details (claims).

-- The identity registry (represented by the file folders with links) underlies the system to infuse trust
+- The identity registry (represented by the file folders with links) underlies the system to infuse trust.

 - The information has not been revoked